Blog /

 A green light for you doesn’t necessarily mean all of the traffic approaching their red light is going to stop.
 It’s important to do an LCR (left-center-right) scan every time you approach an intersection, regardless of whose right of way it is.
 Notably, failure to stop for a red light/other traffic control is the most common cause of urban crashes, according to the Federal Highway Administration.

 And if you think that you can ignore this warning because it’s common sense, think again.
-According to the NHTSA, 96% of incidents at intersections are due to driver error—and 44% are because drivers fail to survey the intersection properly.
+According to an NHTSA study Crash Factors in Intersection-Related Crashes: An On-Scene Perspective, 96% of incidents at intersections are due to driver error—and 44% are because drivers fail to survey the intersection properly.
 Physically moving your head from side to side (without actually focusing your eyes) while singing along with your favorite tune doesn’t count.
 Your intersection-scanning habit needs to engage your mind not just go through the motions.
 Looking without seeing can easily happen when you’re complacent enough to allow your mind to wander.

 Thinking about other drivers’ actions will help you focus on your own driving and avoid accidents (especially those that aren’t your fault).
 Getting in the habit of actively scanning the intersection can make you think about risks you might encounter in other places along the drive.
 It can also help you recognize and avoid a potential incident.